 We are continuing to follow government guidelines for the current lock down for York Region which means for now, we will only be meeting for church online.
 Please continue to check back here for updates of when we will be able to gather, worship and encourage one another in person once again.
 Below are some of the guidelines / procedures we have in place for when we are able to re-open for live services.

 Please feel free to take a look and message us in the chat if you have any questions or ways that we can help you.

-Services start times are still 10:00 am, but if you are planning to attend in person, try to arrive a little bit earlier to allow some time for our new check in procedures.
+Services start times are always 10:00 am, but for when you are planning to attend in person, try to arrive a little bit earlier to allow some time for our new check in procedures.

 You can also continue to join us for in2one Church Online Sunday @ 10am.

 There are 3 easy steps that will help us to get ready for in-person church gatherings.

 1) pre-register for each Sunday that you plan to attend and let us know how many people from your household will attend.